 The pack has more carrying ability than the pockets imply.
 On the front of the lower pocket are three rows of PALS webbing—very sturdy for carrying objects externally.
 (Note: In the newest model, this has been removed, replacing it with slits in the pack fabric for storage.

-In theory, it provides the same ability to hang object, although many prefer PALS webbing.)
+In theory, it provides the same ability to hang objects, although many prefer PALS webbing.)

 Built for combat situations, quick-release buckles on the shoulder straps let you ditch the pack in a hurry.
 Unfilled, the pack weighs just 1.6 pounds.